Urban legends about drugs: Sungazing while tripping

 A popular legend dating back to the 1960s, it has been claimed that several people took LSD and stared at the sun, going blind as a result.
 This myth appeared in 1967 on the cop show Dragnet, and twice in the mainstream news media.
 The legend is considered to be unfounded, since in 1968 the source of the hoax, Norman M. Yoder, commissioner of the Office of the Blind in the Pennsylvania State Welfare Department, admitted that he had completely made up the story because of his "concern over illegal LSD use by children".
 After the sun-gazing on LSD story was widely publicized, a small number of case reports were published in the medical literature which describe this phenomenon temporarily occurring.
 In one case, the patient was a teenage girl described as having a "hysterical personality" who heard warnings about staring at the sun under LSD in a school anti-drug lecture and thought this "would be a neat thing", and in another case the patient had paranoid schizophrenia.

 Cannabis

 Many misleading urban legends about cannabis exist.
 Like LSD rumors, many were spread during the 1960s and 1970s, and are believed to continuously circulate today.
 These widespread legends claim that it is easy to overdose on the smokeable variant of cannabis and that it is extremely dangerous and addictive when compared to alcohol and tobacco.

-Withdrawal from heavy, chronic cannabis use does not usually exceed 3–4 days, but it has the potential to be psychologically addictive.
-Withdrawal symptoms are generally mild - loss of appetite, insomnia, feelings of uneasiness/anxiety, irritability, craving, tension, stomach ache, and headache all being common symptoms.
+Symptoms of withdrawal from cannabis begin after at least 24 hours of abstinence, peak on days 2–6, and subside within two weeks.
+Withdrawal symptoms are generally mild—loss of appetite, insomnia, feelings of uneasiness/anxiety, irritability, craving, tension, stomach ache, and headache all being common symptoms.
 There are studies that show no actual increased risk of cancer from smoking marijuana, even when duration of use is expanded over several years.
 In fact, some studies indicate THC to have anticancer properties, with studies showing tumor reduction in mice.